docsforadobe/premiere-plugin-guide/docs/importers/suites.rst

 Suites
 ================================================================================

-For information on how to acquire and manage suites, see the SweetPea Suites section.
+For information on how to acquire and manage suites, see :ref:`universals/sweetpea-suites`.

 .. _importers/suites.async-file-reader-suite: